xparq/regenv/README.md

 Developers:

-* The stuff currently compiles with Visual Studio C++ 2010 compiler and MinGW/GCC 4.7.
+* The stuff currently compiles with Visual Studio C++ 2010 and MinGW/GCC 4.7.

 * See [CHANGES.txt](CHANGES.txt) for pending/finished issues.